YosubShin/koa/README.md

 1. Run `koa setup` (once per machine) to capture your KOA username, host, and the global workspace roots on KOA and locally.
 The global config lives at `~/.config/koa/config.yaml`.
    - The global config now supports multiple Slurm backends via a top-level `backends:` list.
 Each entry records the connection + workspace settings for a `cluster_name` (e.g. `koa` or `delta`). `koa setup` targets the default `koa` backend; pass `--backend delta` to add or update another cluster.
    - Use `--default-constraint hopper` (or leave blank) to set per-cluster Slurm constraints; this keeps KOA on `hopper` nodes while clusters like Delta can omit constraints entirely.
+   - Use `--default-gres gpu:a100:1` (or similar) if you want a default `--gres` line added to submissions for a backend.
    - Use `--cuda-version 12.4` (or leave blank for 12.8) to set the CUDA Toolkit minor version that should be installed automatically for that backend.
    - Provide `--dashboard-base-url https://<ondemand-host>/pun/sys/dashboard/files/fs` if you want web links in the dashboard to jump straight into your OnDemand file browser.
 2. Inside each repository, run `koa init` to generate a minimal `koa-config.yaml` plus helper scripts.
 Use `--cuda-version` if this project needs a different CUDA Toolkit minor version from the backend default.